Masks (album)

 Masks is the fifth studio album by American metalcore band Eyes Set to Kill.
 The album was released on September 17, 2013.
 It is their first album to be released under Century Media Records.
-It is also their last album to feature screamer and guitarist Cisko Miranda.
+It is also their last album to feature unclean vocalist and guitarist Cisko Miranda.

 Music and lyrics

 Phil Freeman of Alternative Press wrote that "Eyes Set to Kill go an overtly metal, even nü-metal direction."
 In addition, Freeman wrote that "Their riffs are fierce and heavy, laid over powerful grooves, but it's the vocal melodies that pack the most punch."

 Critical reception

 At Alternative Press, Phil Freeman noted "This is strong work from a band unwilling to be dismissed as a sister-act gimmick."